joeyparrish/pokeheim/testing-script.md

 1. Punch Eikthyr to death
 1. Grab boss trophy
 1. Verify that Prof. Raven tutorial shows to shame you for it
+1. Spawn Eikthyr
+1. Spawn "SwordBlackmetal"
+1. Verify that sword does no damage to Eikthyr

 ## 12. Inventory